screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

         requires: [~pr, ~commit, ~subscribe]
 ```

-Here the `~subscribed` event tells the job to respond to external notifications.
+Here the `~subscribe` event tells the job to respond to external notifications.